Skip to main content

 Copyright

-Permission to publish material from the Horace Hall Cummings family papers must be obtained from the Special Collections Manuscript Curator and/or the Special Collections Department Head.
+It is the responsibility of the researcher to obtain any necessary copyright clearances.
+Permission to publish material from the Horace Hall Cummings family papers must be obtained from the Special Collections and Archives anuscript curator and/or the Special Collections and Archives department head.

 Biographical note

 Horace Hall Cummings was born in Provo, Utah on June 12, 1858.
 He was the son of Benjamin Franklin and Catherine Hall Cummings.
 The young Horace Cummings worked at a variety of jobs.
-At various times he was as a printer's devil at the Deseret News, worked in the finishing department of the Deseret Woolen Mills and quarried granite for the Salt Lake temple.
-He attended the Deseret University and studied under Dr. John R. Park But Cummings had attended only three terms when he was forced to quit school in order to support his family.
+At various times he was as a printer's devil at the Deseret News, worked in the finishing department of the Deseret Woolen Mills, and quarried granite for the Salt Lake Temple.
+He attended the Deseret University and studied under Dr. John R. Park, but Cummings had attended only three terms when he was forced to quit school in order to support his family.

-Looking for work, Cummings found a job teaching school at Mill Creek.
+Looking for work, Cummings found a job teaching school at Millcreek.
 This job turned into a lifelong career as an educator.
 In addition to a profession, Cummings found a wife as a result of that teaching job.
-Barbara Matilda Moses, whom he married on August 4, 1881 was a student in Horace's first classroom in Mill Creek.
-Barbara Matilda or Tillie, was the daughter of Julian and Ruth Ridge Moses.
+Barbara Matilda Moses, whom he married on August 4, 1881 was a student in Horace's first classroom in Millcreek.
+Barbara Matilda, or Tillie, was the daughter of Julian and Ruth Ridge Moses.
 The Cummings had seven sons and two daughters.
-On April 13, 1890 Horace Cummings married a second wife, Matilda Sophia Wilcox Bliss.
+On April 13, 1890, Horace Cummings married a second wife, Matilda Sophia Wilcox Bliss.

 After his mission, Cummings was very successful in his career.
 He was in charge of the Utah Educational Exhibit at the 1904 World's Fair at St. Louis, Missouri.
 He wrote textbooks on elementary science that were used for many years.
-But the pinnacle of his career was serving for thirteen years as the general superintendent of Church schools.
+But the pinnacle of his career was serving for thirteen years as the general superintendent of church schools.
 Horace H. Cummings died in Salt Lake City on August 1, 1937.

 Extent

-7 boxes (3 linear ft.)
+7 boxes (3 linear feet)

 Abstract